 The air drying process, which takes several days, gradually removes moisture from the wood, minimizing the chances of immediate cracks and splits.

-This gentle approach not only prevents cracking during the drying time but also helps to maintain the wood’s shape, reducing the risk of warping or distortion.
+What I love about this method is its gentleness.
+It prevents cracking during the drying time and helps to maintain the wood’s shape, reducing the risk of warping or distortion.
 As a result, this method ensures the preservation of the wood’s structural integrity and overall appearance.

 Method #6: Use Varnish

 Varnishes provide an excellent solution to prevent the wood from splitting while also sealing and enhancing its appearance.
-These hard, protective coatings include lacquer, shellac, and polyurethane.
+I’m talking about those hardy protective finishes like lacquer, shellac, and good ol’ polyurethane.
+These are my go-tos, especially when I want something that’ll stand the test of time.

 Varnishes offer a durable finish, making them a popular choice for sailors and shipwrights to protect wooden boat decks.
 Moreover, they enrich the wood’s color and accentuate its natural grain, resulting in an aesthetically pleasing look.